Samstar10/Superheroes/README.md

-# Flask Code Challenge - Superheroes
+# Superheroes API

-For this assessment, you'll be working on an API for tracking heroes and their superpowers.
+## Author: Samuel Muli

-In this repo, there is a Flask application with some features built out.
-There is also a fully built React frontend application, so you can test if your API is working.
+This is an API for tracking heroes and their superpowers.

-Your job is to build out the Flask API to add the functionality described in the deliverables below.
+In this repo, is a Flask application with some features built out.
+There is also a fully built React frontend application, so you can test if the API is working.

 ## Setup